 Counsel, Patent Salary

 Counsel, Patents in the United States take home an average $159K per year.
 Generally, women make up less than a third of all Counsel, Patents who answered the questionnnaire.
 Job satisfaction is high and work is enjoyable for most Counsel, Patents.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Counsel, Patent